New Palace / Tour > Staatsgalerie (state gallery)

 Picture: "Odysseus recognises Achilles", Gerard Hoet

-Odysseus recognises Achilles amongst
+Odysseus recognises Achilles amongst the daughters of Lykomedes

-Gerard Hoet, around 1700
+Gerard Hoet, around 1700 (detail)

 The Staatsgalerie im Neuen Schloss, Bayreuth, contains more than eighty Dutch, Flemish and German paintings dating from the late seventeenth to the eighteenth century.
 Displayed in elaborate frames in the recently restored picture gallery founded by Margrave Friedrich of Bayreuth and his wife, Wilhelmine, they give a good idea of how a late Baroque art collection must have looked.